telerik/blazor-docs/components/upload/overview.md

             }
         }

-1. Create a suitable controller (endpoint) that can receive files from a POST request.
-For example:
+1. Create a suitable controller (endpoint) that can receive files from a POST request. **Note the different ways to set `physicalPath` for server and client Blazor apps.** For example:

     **C#**